-For vehicles equipped with a driver-selectable mode, the mode for the charge-depleting Type 1 test shall be selected according to paragraph 2. of Appendix 6 to this Sub-Annex.
+For vehicles equipped with a driver-selectable mode, the mode for the charge-depleting Type 1 test shall be selected according to GNT_Special_Requirements_for_Hybrid_Electric_Vehicles(HEV).docx.

-3.2.4.3.
-Charge-depleting Type 1 test procedure

-3.2.4.3.1.
-The charge-depleting Type 1 test procedure shall consist of a number of consecutive cycles, each followed by a soak period of no more than 30 minutes until charge-sustaining operating condition is achieved.
+- 3.2.4.3.
+Charge-depleting Type 1 test procedure - 3.2.4.3.1.
+The charge-depleting Type 1 test procedure shall consist of a number of consecutive cycles, each followed by a soak period of no more than 30 minutes until charge-sustaining operating condition is achieved. - 3.2.4.3.2.

-3.2.4.3.2.
 During soaking between individual applicable test cycles, the powertrain shall be deactivated and the REESS shall not be recharged from an external electric energy source.
 The instrumentation for measuring the electric current of all REESSs and for determining the electric voltage of all REESSs according to Appendix 3 of this Sub-Annex shall not be turned off between test cycle phases.
-In the case of amperehour meter measurement, the integration shall remain active throughout the entire test until the test is concluded.
+In the case of ampere-hour meter measurement, the integration shall remain active throughout the entire test until the test is concluded.